Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

-	- Remember, we are executing SQL queries in our projects so be sure to include the proper SQL Dialect dependency (i.e - if its a Maven project add the proper dependency in the pom file, Gradle? add the proper dependency to the build.gradile file)
+	- Remember, we are executing SQL queries in our projects so be sure to include the proper SQL Dialect dependency (i.e - if its a Maven project add the proper dependency in the pom file, Gradle? add the proper dependency to the build.gradle file)
 	   Example: A someone building a Maven project that is using the Postgres dialect will add the following code snippet to their pom.xml file:
 	   Remember, a <dependency></dependency> must be inside the tag that holds all <dependencies></dependencies> *wink wink*